1945 Atlantic hurricane season: Tropical Storm Three

 Around 00:00 UTC on August 2, the third tropical cyclone of the season formed about 85 mi northeast of Barbados.
 It crossed Dominica into the Caribbean Sea, where the storm attained peak winds of 60 mph and prompted small craft advisories.
 Missing Puerto Rico to the south, the cyclone then moved ashore west of Santo Domingo in the Dominican Republic at peak strength early on August 4.
-It dissipated over the island later that day and produced only scattered thundershowers across the region.
+It dissipated over the island later that day and produced only scattered thundershowers across the region, including up to 246 mm of rainfall on Montserrat in a 24-hour period.

 Tropical Storm Four

 Two weeks after the dissipation of Tropical Storm Three, a reconnaissance aircraft confirmed the formation of a new tropical storm in the same vicinity.
-The cyclone moved west-northwest north of the Caribbean Sea, reaching peak winds of 70 mph by 12:00 UTC on August 18, just shy of its originally-assessed hurricane intensity.
+The cyclone moved west-northwest north of the Caribbean Sea, reaching peak winds of 70 mph by 12:00 UTC on August 18, just shy of its originally assessed hurricane intensity.
 Steady weakening occurred thereafter, and the cyclone weakened to a tropical depression while passing south of the Bahamas before dissipating north of Cuba early on August 21.